-Because our parents are so knowledgeable about and committed to, deeply aligned with our school mission, they are often entrusted with responsibilities and will work side-by-sidercgularly take on responsibilities and collaborate closely with staff on projects which that directly impactenhance learning opportunities for our students: in, both within and outside the classroom (e.g., In-class involvement includes activities like reading to students, runningmanaging centers, etc.); in the specialists' classes (e.g. an architect assisting in the Architectural Design class, a former Olympian teaching sports), and in specialized co-curricular and extra-curricular programs (e.g. Sustainable Chef is taught by a coming in as guest speakers on topics connected to the curriculum.
-To illustrate examples: for the middle school intersession, parent who is a chef paired with the teacher creating lessons that support grade level standardsexperts contribute by presenting on topics such as foods of ancient Rome for 6th graders).
-We are fortunated esign thinking, sustainable architecture, and entrepreneurship.
-They actively participate in panels to have parents involved in the classroom offer insights on student designs for the School of the Future Intersession and serve as guest speakers, sharing their-expertise as well-on engineering, sustainable design, and architecture.
+Because our parents are so knowledgeable about and committed to our school mission, they are often entrusted with responsibilities and will work side-by-side with staff on projects which directly impact learning opportunities for our students: in the classroom (e.g. reading to students, running centers, etc.); in the specialists' classes (e.g. an architect assisting in the Architectural Design class, a former Olympian teaching sports), and in specialized co-curricular and extracurricular programs (e.g. Sustainable Chef is taught by a parent who is a chef paired with the teacher creating lessons that support grade level standards such as foods of ancient Rome for 6th graders).
+We are fortunate to have parents involved in the classroom sharing their expertise as well.
 Parent volunteers assisted in instructing the students gardening techniques and help with the maintenance of their gardens throughout the year.
-In 1st grade, a scientistexperts have covered a multitude of topics from Stanford leads the class in extracting DNA from a strawberry; a former student returned to train 5th and 6th grade students on the drama tech crew; Indian parents in Kindergarten organized a lesson complete with art activities, stories and food to teach the students teaching about Diwali; Cherokee relatives of a first grader treated the class to Native American singing, dancing, as well as stories and examination of various artifacts; the mayor and councilman from Los Altos Hills shared with students the roles and responsibilities of their jobs; Chinese parents in 6th-grade instructed students how to use a brush and inkcultural festivals like the Mid-Autumn Moon Festival and Dia de los Muertos, to providing expertise in Chinese calligraphy; and an uncle, who is a professional-, Native American traditions, local government roles, and Shakespearean actor helps the 7th-grade students with blocking and rehearsing for their student-produced production of "A Mid-Summer Night's Dream".drama.
+In 1st grade, a scientist from Stanford leads the class in extracting DNA from a strawberry; a former student returned to train 5th and 6th grade students on the drama tech crew; Indian parents in Kindergarten organized a lesson complete with art activities, stories and food to teach the students about Diwali; Cherokee relatives of a first grader treated the class to Native American singing, dancing, as well as stories and examination of various artifacts; the mayor and councilman from Los Altos Hills shared with students the roles and responsibilities of their jobs; Chinese parents in 6th grade instructed students how to use a brush and ink in Chinese calligraphy; and an uncle, who is a professional Shakespearean actor helps the 7th grade students with blocking and rehearsing for their studentproduced production of "A Mid-Summer Night's Dream".